maeklong/maeklong.github.io/Juniper/JNCIA-DevOps.md

 + It is identifiable by curly brackets ({}).
 + It is an unordered collection of key-value pairs.
 + **Feedback : A dictionary is an unordered collection of key, value-pairs and is identifiable by curly brackets ({}).**

+### Junos PyEZ
++ Python
++ **Feedback : PyEZ is a microframework used to operate Junos using Python.
+A microframework is a package or library that provides code that is useful for a larger application.**